 Unlike other M & A intermediaries then (and now), Chapman Associates started out exclusively representing sellers and based its income on commissions earned from completed transactions, not from retainer fees.
 Paul felt that an intermediary had not earned his fee until the transaction closed.
 Paul also believed that in order to create a market for a company you had to confidentially present the opportunity to as many buyers as possible simultaneously.

 In a matter of a few short months, Paul Chapman was not able to handle all of the business that came to him.
 He expanded to include another Associate in 1955.
 He reasoned that two Associates networking and sharing opportunities would be able to close more transactions than each could on his own.
-This approach worked so well that Paul eventually created an umbrella organization to provide the administrative and operational support to the growing network of Associates that wanted to join him.
+This approach worked so well that Paul eventually created an umbrella organization to provide the administrative and operational support to the growing number of Managing Directors that wanted to join him.

 During this growth phase, Paul decided to diversify Chapman Associates and add the General Business division.
 Chapman Associates Media focused exclusively on arranging radio, television and cable deals.
 Chapman Associates General Business focused on arranging middle market transactions in all other industries.